MelchiorDahrk/Expedition32/readme.md

 Then you are free to copy and redistribute the material in its entirety for use in The Elder Scrolls III: Morrowind

 ## Changelog

+1.2.0

+Fixed Elevator script, added a sound at the end, and sped it up

+Fixed forcegreetings in Greenhouse Vestibule

+Clarified some dialogue

+Added better directions to Shards of Time

 1.1.0
 Fixed the bed script
 Fixed falling scripts